ubcctf/ubcctf.github.io/_posts/2024-02-09-flipper-zero.md

 [story2]: https://www.cbc.ca/news/canada/montreal/montreal-port-stolen-vehicles-1.6728490

-## Why is Banning the Flipper Zero a Bad Idea?
+## Why is banning the Flipper Zero a bad idea?

 When talking to politicans and officials, it's important to explain, in a short and **non-technical** manner, why banning the Flipper Zero is a bad idea.
 Here are some ideas of points to bring up.

 We request that you don't copy-paste our blog post into letters, but feel free to take information and points in your own writing.

-### Banning the Flipper Zero Harms the Right to Repair and Interoperability
+### Banning the Flipper Zero harms the Right to Repair and Interoperability

 Part of what the Flipper Zero does is allow individuals to intercept and analyze wireless signals transmitted from any device.
 This is vital in analyzing the information being sent over wireless signals, which is the first step in creating systems that allow *interoperability* between different electronic devices.
 It is also vital in analyzing and *repairing* broken systems and devices.

 Every single Federal Party has annouced their support for Right to Repair and Interoperability.
 Bill C-244 (which supports the Right to Repair) and Bill C-294 (which supports Interoperability) both passed the House of Commons *unanimously*.
 It is important to hold the parties to account on their continued support of these key principles.

-### Banning the Flipper Zero Harms Public Safety and National Security
+### Banning the Flipper Zero harms public safety and national security

 The Communication Security Establishment and the Canadian Center for Cybersecurity have both made it clear that Canada has a cybersecurity skills shortage.
 With foreign threats targeting everything from smart toothbrushes to water systems to our very democracy, Canada needs people with the skills to protect Canadians from cyber threats.
 However, this ban would take away from students and young people a valuable learning tool for developing the advanced technical skills needed to contribute to Canada's security.

 Remember that those engaging in criminal behavior will likely attempt to find ways around this ban, while law-abiding citizens will not.
 By taking away tools that allow law abiding experts to analyze and investigate devices ranging from cars to industrial control systems, the Government is allowing the "bad guys" to look for holes to exploit without letting the "good guys" do the same in order to fix them.
 If today's youths are to develop the skills needed to protect Canada's security tomorrow, the harm of this ban cannot be underestimated.

-### Banning the Flipper Zero Does Not Help Prevent Car Crimes (or Any Crimes)
+### Banning the Flipper Zero does not help prevent car crimes (or any crimes)

 The Flipper Zero is made out of generic chips costing less than $10, which are identical to the ones used in consumer products with wireless functionality such as smart light bulbs, and garage door openers.
 Criminals can make functionally identical devices using the same components for minimal cost.